-The National Professional Qualification for Senior Leadership (NPQSL) ‘Leading across an education setting’ is a new course for current or aspiring senior leaders in education settings who want to develop their knowledge, skills and confidence in leading change across their setting.
+The National Professional Qualification for Senior Leadership (NPQSL) ‘Leading across an education setting’ is available for current or aspiring senior leaders in education settings who want to develop their knowledge, skills and confidence in leading change across their setting.

 Aimed at experienced middle leaders, current or aspiring deputy or assistant headteachers and other senior staff, the course offers participants the opportunity to:

-This NPQ course is one of three new qualifications that Real Group has been approved to deliver by the Department for Education.
+This course is one of three NPQ qualifications that Real Training has been approved to deliver by the Department for Education.
 All three courses are designed by education practitioners and educational psychologists to provide current, innovative and practice-focused training that will give school leaders the insight and tools they need to become highly effective.

-Our next cohort starts in January 2019, so book your place now.
+Our next cohort starts on 30 May 2019, so book your place now.